Employment: F-1 international students

 Assistantships are considered part of an academic program.
 During the semester, students can work up to an additional 9 hours on campus toward non-assistantship employment.
 See CFR 8.214(f)(6)(i)(H).

 F-1 students are not permitted to work off campus (outside of the university) without prior authorization.
 Off-campus employment is any type of work or services performed in exchange for money, tuition, fees, books, supplies, room, food, or any other benefit that does not take place on the APSU campus.

-Students with financial problems should speak with the F-1 International Student Advisor but should never work off campus without first requesting the work through SEVIS.
+Students with financial problems should speak with the F-1 International Student Advisor but should never work off campus without first requesting the work through USCIS.
 If you are currently authorized to work off-campus due to economic hardship, your off-campus work authorization terminates when you transfer.
 You must re-apply for off-campus work authorization at your new school.

 For information on off-campus work authorization please make an appointment with the F-1 International Student Advisor to discuss options and application process.